StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/http-request.md

 7. Select :fontawesome-solid-plus: in the **Headers** section to add headers.

     Enter a header key and its corresponding value to include in the HTTP request.
 Use headers to send authentication tokens, content types, or other metadata required by the external system.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     ---